RalphBacon/BB6-Arduino-State-Machine-Part-2/README.md

 You know about **enum**s?
 What about **class enum**s?
 We cover that too, and why it makes for better, more robust code.

+Perhaps in a future video we might even talk about Hierarchical State machines 😲

 If you really want some in-depth theory, Wikipedia has it covered:
 https://en.wikipedia.org/wiki/Finite-state_machine